Through Knowledge, Justice…

 The autoandrophilic FtMs also seem to do well, but there is very little solid data on which to base this upon.

 Autogynephilic transsexuals who successfully adjust to their nominally female role, tend to have very emotionally satisfactory lives.
-Many maintain marriages to their wives, or find new lesbian or bisexually identified female partners.
+Due to a self-selection effect, most AGP transwomen start out with higher socio-economic status and very often retain the benefits of earlier straight male privilege.
+Divorce is a common problem, though many maintain marriages to their wives, or find new lesbian or bisexually identified female partners.
+Or, they may find another AGP transwomen or Cross-Dresser as a partner.
 However, perhaps due to difficulties passing, with attendant transphobic discrimination, they also have the highest incidence of de-transitioning, returning to public identities as men, both before and after SRS, of all of the types.
 They also have far, far higher reported rates of post-operative regret.
 This is why the WPATH Standards of Care for transgendered people were instituted, in the hopes that such rates of post-op regret may be kept to a minimum.

 MTF transkids are often more physically feminine than their AGP peers, possibly due to self selection, innate hypomasculinity (i.e. what ever caused their brains to be less masculine, also caused their bodies to be less masculine), and simply starting HRT at a younger age.
 Further, they have naturally feminine mannerisms and motor skills.
 This allows them to pass better than AGP transsexuals.